ethersphere/swarm-guide/contents/gettingstarted.rst

 .. note::
   Note how ``geth`` is used for two different purposes here: You use it to run an Ethereum Mainnet node for ENS lookups.
 But you also use it to "attach" to the Swarm node to send commands to it.

+If you **don't** want your swarm node to connect to any existing networks, you can provide it with a custom network identifier using `--bzznetworkid`.

 Connecting to the public Swarm cluster
 --------------------------------------